chrisemunt/mgsql/README.md

        C:\Program Files\mgsql\

 You will have to create the **/mgsql** sub-directory if it doesn't already exist.
-To register both drivers, using Windows Explorer, double click on the following Registry files:
+To register both drivers, using Windows Explorer, double click on each of the following Registry files:

        C:\Program Files (x86)\mgsql\mgodbc32.reg
        C:\Program Files\mgsql\mgodbc64.reg